Notice

 You may have mild pain or a headache which may require acetaminophen (Tylenol®) or ibuprofen.

-If you received an injection, your eye may remain numb for a few hours after the laser treatment.
+If you received a numbing injection, your eye will remain numb for a few hours after the laser treatment.
 We will place a patch over the eye to protect it from foreign objects.
 Keep the patch in place for 4 to 5 hours after the laser treatments or as directed by your doctor.

 Someone will need to drive you home.
 Do not plan to drive home yourself.
-You may have blurred vision for several days to 6 weeks after the treatment.
+You may have blurred vision for several days after the treatment.
 The blurring most often decreases as the eye heals.
-In rare cases, the blurring may not go away.

 Diabetic patients who were treated for new blood vessels may have partial loss of side (peripheral) vision and/or decreased night vision.
-Very rarely, damage to the central vision or optic nerve may result in serious permanent loss of vision.
 Even with laser therapy, symptoms may get worse and bleeding in the eye or retinal detachment may still occur.

 Patients who were treated for diabetic swelling of the retina may have temporary blurrier vision.
 The swelling of the macula may take months to improve.